Commentary On Matthew Chapter 5

 The Principle of Perfection

 The concluding section of the chapter emphasizes the standard of perfection to which Christians are called (Matthew 5:48).
 This doesn't imply faultless perfection, but rather a pursuit of holiness that mirrors God's own character.
 It is a lifelong journey, a process of sanctification that involves continual growth and transformation.
-The call is to be perfect as our heavenly Father is perfect.
+Now, the call is to be perfect as our heavenly Father is perfect.
 This call is not to attain a flawlessness impossible for humanity, but to constantly strive towards it, mirroring the love and grace shown by God.

 Conclusion: Living Out the Sermon on the Mount